Pension Scheme Implementation Statement

 Apollo Total Return Fund

-Environmental: 13
+Environmental: 218

-Social: 3
+Social: 209

-Governance: 5
+Governance: 214

 Apollo have a clear due diligence and engagement framework.
 The team continually engage with portfolio companies through discussion with management, and these engagements have been a key driver for the production for formal company ESG reports and Key Performance Indicators.
 As bond investors, Apollo’s voting rights are limited, making it more difficult to engage with portfolio companies in comparison to equity investors.

-Examples of significant engagements include:
+Examples of significant engagements are:

 LGIM LDI and Gilts